Skyshader77/Lacryma-Hydra/chapter16-1.typ

 Red Acolytes led Livia and Domitian out of the imperial balcony.
 Nix would not miss any of them.

 "What about Giants, Cardinals," asked Nix.
-"Us handmaidens are quite impressed by sir Alexander's size."
+"Us handmaidens are quite impressed by sir Sixtus's size."

 "What do you mean, Nix?
-Sir Alexander is as tall as me," said Majorian.
+Sir Sixtus is as tall as me," said Majorian.

 Boniface smirked.
 "So you noticed it..."
 He approached her.
 His wrinkled face with its dry lips did not seem as frightening as it did eight years ago.